Bake Off Argentina, El Gran Pastelero

-Bake Off Argentina: El Gran Pastelero is an Argentinian reality television broadcast by Telefe and produced by Turner International Argentina based on the British television baking competition The Great British Bake Off.
-In this Argentinian version, 14 amateur bakers compete against each other in a series of rounds, attempting to impress a group of judges with their baking skills to be named the best amateur baker in Argentina.
+Bake Off Argentina: El Gran Pastelero is an Argentine reality television broadcast by Telefe and produced by Turner International Argentina based on the British television baking competition The Great British Bake Off.
+In this Argentine version, 14 amateur bakers compete against each other in a series of rounds, attempting to impress a group of judges with their baking skills to be named the best amateur baker in Argentina.
 Every week the amateur bakers face two challenges with a thematic.

 It premiered on April 8, 2018, and it is hosted by Paula Chaves with judges Christophe Krywonis, Damián Betular and Pamella Villar.
 To date, the reality competition has three seasons (2018, 2020 & 2021).